Things founders probably ought to know about venture capital.

 In economic terms, market risk is demand risk and competitive risk.
 Do people want what you are selling?
 Do they prefer competitive products?
 How can you tell?
 One way is to ask, have you ever sold one?

 A magic moment in the life of a company is when they close their first sale.
-That first dollar someone hands over because they find value in the product is a huge milestone.
+That first dollar a real customer hands over because they find value in the product is a huge milestone.

 Next, you want to know that you have a large and growing market for your product.
 This is often described as your Total Addressable Market (TAM).